tianwen2016/Micro_CPU_Core/README.md

 Micro_baby structure
 ---
 The Micro_baby architecture is written in VHDL, it's been tested and verified on Modelsim.
-Micro_baby architecture is a very basic computer architecture containing 1 ACC, 1 ALU, 8 bytes data bus, 1 instruction memory of 256 bytes and 1 data memory of 256 bytes.
+It's a very basic computer architecture containing 1 ACC, 1 ALU, 8 bytes data bus, 1 instruction memory of 256 bytes and 1 data memory of 256 bytes.
 And it can process plus, minus, multiply and divide operations

 Micro_baby simulator
 ---